awetg/opendata-assignment/README.md

 The project is not set up for live reload while developing since the project was small.
 If you want live reload check this [gist](https://gist.github.com/ksmithut/e126f7ddb40b760487a17e8b569a77b5) to set it up, basically

 - Install `nodemon` as dev dependency
-- Create `Docker.dev` file referring the gist above for each app (backend and frontend)
+- Create `Dockerfile.dev` file referring the gist above for each app (backend and frontend)
-- update `docker-compose.yml` file to use `Docker.dev` file instead of `Docker` file
+- update `docker-compose.yml` file to use `Dockerfile.dev` file instead of `Dockerfile` file